fuzzylogicxx/fuzzylogic/posts/small-changes.md

 - diet
 draft: true
 ---
 Growing up, I often heard my Dad use the old Scottish phrase _mony a mickle maks a muckle_ and I’ve always loved it.
-It means that combining lots of little things is worthwhile because collectively they form a bigger, more important thing.

-It seems to be true in ways I hadn’t even considered.
-Over the last six months I’ve been making lots of small tweaks to how I live.
-It’s a work in progress but I’m seeing wider improvements and feeling better for it.
+It means that there’s value in collecting small things because together they form a more important thing.
+It seems true in ways I hadn’t even considered.
+Over the last six months I’ve made lots of small tweaks to how I live.
+It’s a work in progress but I’m seeing wider improvements and feeling better.

+Here are some of my small changes to diet, sleeping patterns, outlook and more that are working so far.
 ---

 ## My starting point

 It’s worth relating what was going on in my life prior to making these tweaks.
 While there wasn’t any particular emergency there were a number of lower-level flags.

 - I’d recently taken days off work for stress and mental fatigue triggered by the nature of my job.
+And I often found work frustrating.
-- I obsessed about things, both work-related matters and hobbies.
-These OCD-like symptoms were counterproductive and mentally draining.
+- I obsessed about things, both work-related and hobbies.
+My OCD-like symptoms were counterproductive and mentally draining.
 - I suffered bouts of low mood which affected aspects of personal and home life.
 I felt tired and disconnected.
 - I was often late to bed and struggling to rise, with knock-on effects for the rest of my day.
 - I was a bit overweight.
 - During and after lockdown (and partly as a result of working from home) I’d developed bad habits.
-I was just about ready for work at the start of each day but generally without thinking how I ate, and having dressed lazily due to lack of time and organisation.
+I managed to be ready for work at the start of each day but generally without having considered how I ate, and having dressed lazily due to lack of time and organisation.

-I guess _mony a mickle maks a muckle_ works both ways!
-A collection of smaller undesirable things leads to a larger sensation of things being off-kilter.
+I guess _mony a mickle maks a muckle_ works both ways.
+A collection of smaller undesirable things will lead to a larger malaise.
+And that’s where I was.

 ## Healthier breakfast

-I think the idea with holidays is that you unwind completely, but pervesely I like devoting some holiday time to life admin.
-The change of scenery, relaxed mind and extra time lends an opportunity and perspective I don’t have normally.
-And it was while on holiday last year that I made the first small change.
+I think the idea with holidays is to unwind completely, but pervesely I like devoting some time to life admin.
+It was while on holiday last August that I started making changes.

 Clair told me about scientist and author [Tim Spector’s ideas about diet, avoiding harmful blood sugar spikes, and gut health](https://www.theguardian.com/food/2023/apr/25/eat-fibre-first-and-ditch-the-juice-five-quick-and-easy-tips-for-a-much-healthier-meal).

-I’d been drinking a glass of Tropicana every morning for as long as I can remember.
-I thought it was healthy but I was wrong.
-I have now cut this out completely.
+Up til then I’d thought it was relatively healthy to drink a glass of Tropicana every morning, and hadd done so for years.
+Upon learning the short and long term sugar-related impacts I decided to cut this out completely… and have stuck to it.

-Something that made this easier is that I now enjoy coffee and read that it’s good for you!
-So I now have no OJ but two coffees with breakfast.
+This was made easier because I like coffee and was pleasantly surprised by Tim’s advice that it’s good for you!
+So I now have no OJ but two strong black-ish coffees with breakfast.

-Food-wise I started by cutting back on excess granola, watching which type I bought and introducing more nuts, seeds and proper yoghurt.
-But I’ve since switched up the breakfast a bit more.
+Food-wise I continued eating the granola I had every morning but started cutting back on the excess and introducing more nuts, seeds and proper yoghurt.

+However I’ve gone on to switch up my breakfast a bit more.
 I now make a breakfast of eggs (poached, scrambled or omelette) with seeded toast on the days I’m working from home.
-Often I’ll have that with oily fish like Mackerel.
+Often I’ll have that with oily fish like mackerel.
 Along with my coffees it’s so tasty – I love it!
-And it starts the day really well.
+It fuels me for the morning really well.
+I enjoy making it, too.

 ## Get a good sleep